blakely3dnm/multi-state-design/README.md

 colabdesign implementation of multi state design with a focus on ligand induced dimerization.
-WIP thanks colabdesign, thanks chatGPT
+WIP.
+Credit to colabdesign, chatGPT, and all imported libraries